sage-code/maj/alphabet.md

 **Vibrate J**

-Letter "J", "j" is always trilled and voiced.
-That means your tongue will vibrate.
+Letter "J", "j" is voiced and vibrated.
+That means your tongue tip will vibrate.
 To pronounce this sound you must press the tip of your tongue in the roof top and produce a frontal "sh".
 The best symbol for this sound is "ʒ".

 **Vibrate G**